Ornithomimosauria

 Ornithomimosauria ("bird-mimic lizards") are theropod dinosaurs which bore a superficial resemblance to the modern-day ostrich.
-They were fast, omnivorous or herbivorous dinosaurs from the Cretaceous Period of Laurasia (now Asia, Europe and North America), as well as Africa and possibly Australia.
+They were fast, omnivorous or herbivorous dinosaurs from the Cretaceous Period of Laurasia (now Asia, Europe and North America), as well as possibly Africa.
 The group first appeared in the Early Cretaceous and persisted until the Late Cretaceous.
 Primitive members of the group include Nqwebasaurus, Pelecanimimus, Shenzhousaurus, Hexing and Deinocheirus, the arms of which reached 2.4 m (8 feet) in length.
 More advanced species, members of the family Ornithomimidae, include Gallimimus, Struthiomimus, and Ornithomimus.
 Some paleontologists, like Paul Sereno, consider the enigmatic alvarezsaurids to be close relatives of the ornithomimosaurs and place them together in the superfamily Ornithomimoidea (see classification below).

 Description

 The skulls of ornithomimosaurs were small, with large eyes, above relatively long and slender necks.
 The most basal members of the taxon (such as Pelecanimimus and Harpymimus) had a jaw with small teeth, while the later and more derived species had a toothless beak.
 The fore limbs ("arms") were long and slender and bore powerful claws.
 The hind limbs were long and powerful, with a long foot and short, strong toes terminating in hooflike claws.
 Ornithomimosaurs were probably among the fastest of all dinosaurs.
 Like other coelurosaurs, the ornithomimosaurian hide was feathered rather than scaly.